 Indeed, the ever-memorable Barba-Theodoros went with other pilgrims to the Monastery of Saint Gerasimos on August 15th.
 In the evening of the 15th of August they carried the honorable casket of Saint Gerasimos to the big church for the ceremony of the feast.
 During the transfer of the casket of the Saint it passed over the sick, especially the demon possessed, and it was accompanied by the Hierarch of the region, surrounded by a multitude of priests from the island of Kefallonia.
 Thus, Barba-Theodoros was nearby, like Zacchaeus, watching the ceremony of the transfer of the honorable casket of the Saint.

 Then, suddenly a demon possessed man sprang forward and began to say: "Theodore, what do you want here?
-So Theodore has also come to Kapsali" (Kapsali, or the Burner, is what the devil calls Saint Gerasimos).
+So Theodore has also come to Kapsali" (Kapsali, or "the Burner", is what the devil calls Saint Gerasimos, because he burns demons by divine grace).
 He then addressed another demon possessed man and said: "Thomas, did you hear?
 Theodore also came to Kapsali!
 Give him a melody!"
 Therefore, they began to scream and recall his sins, the ones he did not confess yet were mortal, and he felt humiliated.

 Hearing all this, Barba-Theodoros ran in terror before the honorable casket and addressed the ever-memorable Hierarch Fr.
 Hierotheos Vouis, and said: "I'm going crazy!
 I need a Spiritual Father to confess now."
 Then the ever-memorable Hierarch stopped the procession, received Barba-Theodoros with affection, and commissioned a Spiritual Father to confess him immediately in the small sacred church, while the procession continued its course.
 Afterwards the demon possessed could no longer tell him anything, because his sins were erased by a good confession.